Guides

 How Your Attorney Helps Defend Your Case

-There are various ways by which your case can be resolved including trial, a plea bargain or dismissal.
-To help resolve the matter as quickly as possible, your attorney will investigate the case by consulting experts, interviewing witnesses, collecting and analyzing physical evidence with the help from investigators, as well as examining the prosecutor’s evidence against you.
+There are various ways by which your case can be resolved including trial, a plea bargain, or dismissal.
+To help resolve the matter as quickly as possible, your attorney will investigate the case by consulting experts, interviewing witnesses, collecting and analyzing physical evidence with the help of investigators, as well as examining the prosecutor’s evidence against you.

 When to Communicate with Your Attorney